 ANNUAL REVIEW OF M.S.
-DEGREE PROGRESS
+DEGREE PROGR ESS

-Students are required to organize a brief meeting with their Advisory Committee at least once a year (before April 15) to ensure that they share a common understanding of course selections, and research activities, plans and goals.

-To assist in this process, students should provide copies of the form, duly completed, to all committee members at least 24 hours prior to this progress meeting.
-After the meeting, a PDF of the completed and signed form should be submitted to Ms. Toni Arcuri in he Graduate Services Office (room 127).
-Information on this form and in the summary statement of research progress will be used by the Committee on Graduate Studies to help rank students for academic awards and financial support.
+Students are required to organize a brief meeting with their Advisory Committed 15) to ensure that they share a common understanding of course selections, and rese To assist in this process, students should provide copies of the form, duly contact least 24 hours prior to this progress meeting.
+After the meeting, a PDF of the composubmitted to the Graduate Services Coordinator (room 107).
+Information on this form research progress will be used by the Committee on Graduate Studies to help rank studing support. arch activities, plans and anyleted, to all commit leted and signed formand in the summary s and goals. tee members should be statement of

+COURSEWORK CHECKLIST

+Graduate requirements: Completed ?
+Comments

-COURSEWORK CHECKLIST Graduate requirements: 1. ≥ 9 credit hours ≥ 500 level 2. ≥ 12 of the 22 hours of graduate course credits in Geological Sciences 3. ≤ 8 credit hours graduate transfer credit 4. ≥ 30 credit hours total graduate credit Completed ?
-Comments Annual course load is 30 credit hours: 12 in Fall & Spring Semesters, 6 in Summe r Session RESEARCH PLANS Program Options: M.S. students must complete:Either a thesis (strongly recommended),Or a research report plus the research skill Provisional Thesis (or Report) Title: Brief Outline (max, 1 page) of Research Objective & Strategies: Aims, field work, sampling, analytical methods, etc. Summary of Immediate (3-6 months) Research Plans:
+1. ≥ 9 credit hours ≥ 500 level 2. ≥ 12 of the 22 hours of graduate course credits in Geological Sciences

+3. ≤ 8 credit hours graduate transfer credit

+4. ≥ 30 credit hours total graduate credit

+Annual course load is 30 credit hours: 12 in Fall & Spring Semesters, 6 in Summer Se ssion

+RESEARCH PLANS

+Program Options:

+M.S. students must complete: Either a thesis (strongly recommended), Or a research report

+Provisional Thesis (or Report) Title:

+Brief Outline (max, 1 page) of Research Objective & Strategies: Aims, field work, sampling, analytical methods, etc.

-Future activities, especially during the summer months
+Summary of Immediate (3-6 months) Research Plans: Future activities, especially during the summer months